icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a number between 1 and 65535."
 }
 ```
-    6. For the JSON name _algorithm_, the value shall be a JSON number listed with Zone Signing=Y in dnsSecAlgNumbers.
+    6. Test case [-12013](#id-testCase-12013){ #id-testCase-12013 }: For the JSON name _algorithm_, the value shall be a JSON number listed with Zone Signing=Y in dnsSecAlgNumbers.
 The values 253 and 254 are not valid for this test.
 ``` json
 {
   "code": -12013,